Gitamrit/Radiation-Prediction/README.md

-**Guide** : `Dr. Srinivasa Rao Gangumalla` from `Department of Earth Sciences` at `IIT Bombay` This project aims to predict radiation levels around uranium mines using a supervised learning model.
+**Guide** : `Dr. Srinivasa Rao Gangumalla` from `The Department of Earth Sciences` at `IIT Bombay.`

+This project uses a supervised learning model to predict radiation levels around uranium mines.
 The model helps protect residents in nearby areas by providing accurate radiation risk assessments based on existing survey data.

 ## Table of Contents
 - [Motivation](#motivation)